MikeMcGrain/rock_paper_scissors/README.md

 ## Summary

 This is one of the many variations of Rock-Paper-Scissors called Bear-Ninja-Cowboy.
-I made an effort to do more than the bare minimum styling.
+In case you are not sure: Bear beats Ninja, Ninja beats Cowboy, and Cowboy beats Bear.
+Since the logic came fairly quickly for this, I decided to spend some more time on the presentation.
+I found that a little CSS goes a long way, and that it can drastically change the experience of even the simplest application.

 ## Author